roadwarriorslive/Pipulate/README.rst

 Challenge accepted, Adi. https://www.youtube.com/mikelevin

 ****************************************
-Did I Mention You're Either Old's Kool Or Fresh Meat?
+Did I Mention You're Either Old's Kool or Fresh Meat?
 ****************************************

 And while it's definitely **not** required, I'll also teach you the timeless